ais-climber/argyle/README.md

 ## Argyle: An Agda Library for Reasoning about Learning
 Argyle is a suite for formally verifying a neural network's learning in Agda.
 We do this using a succinct modal language that packs a punch.
-For example, Argyle has verified the following fact about unsupervised hebbian learning:

-[TODO]

 Argyle is the more careful and deliberate sister of [à la Mode](https://github.com/ais-climber/a-la-mode).
 Both share the same core features, but whereas à la Mode releases very quickly and is easy to use, Argyle promises to be formally verified at the cost of slow releases.